metauni/dummyplug/README.md

 # Dummy Plug

-Cloud-based automated recording and streaming of metauni events.
+Automated record metauni events.

-The aim of the dummy plug system is to make it trivial to both record and stream high-quality audio and video of metauni events.
-The system consists of OBS ([Open Broadcaster Software](https://obsproject.com)) and Windows PowerShell scripts running on a Google Cloud Platform (GCP) instance with a T4 NVIDIA GPU (using the `nvidia-gaming-windows-server-2019-1-vm` image), and some Luau scripts running on the Roblox server.
+The aim of the dummy plug system is to make it trivial to record high-quality audio and video of metauni events.
+The system consists of OBS ([Open Broadcaster Software](https://obsproject.com)) and Mac Automator scripts, which are intended to run either on a personal machine or a cloud instance.
+When the dummy plug (= the machine running OBS and the scripts) is activated it will automatically do the following:

-When the dummy plug (= the GCP instance) is turned on and you connect to it with Remote Desktop with your local machine, there is a script on the desktop which you run that will automatically do the following:

 1. Start Roblox and join the metauni Hub with a dedicated dummy plug account.
 2. Waits for instructions (the dummy plug will attempt to stay in the Hub by sending keystrokes and rejoin if it is disconnected).